 If you want to file a defence, you must file it within the required time.

 If you disagree with what is in the Notice of Action & Statement of Claim, you should file a defence with the Supreme Court of Nova Scotia within the following time:

 The days are business days, so weekends and weekdays when the court is closed are not included.
-The 15 day timeline applies to most circumstances, so don’t miss the deadline.
+The 15 day timeline applies to most circumstances, so do not miss the deadline.

-If you choose to file a defence, it should include why you feel your property should not be foreclosed upon.
-You should try to get legal advice if you wish to file a defence.
+If you choose to file a defence, it should include why you feel your property should not be foreclosed on.

 Some examples of defences may include: